-I am from north coast NSW and Sydney, and have also lived in Europe and Japan.
+This is a blog about Australian (Oz for short) films by an Australian film lover.
+(For more on the aim of my blog, see Welcome to Ozflicks: An Australian Film Guide) My name is Peter, I am from north coast NSW and I have lived in Sydney, Bega, Europe and Japan.
 I have seen around 300 Australian films in the last 50 years, which I have ranked from 1-300, as a guide for those interested in seeing some Australian cinema, and perhaps to stimulate some discussion as we all have our own favourites.
 My rankings are based on my personal enjoyment of these films.
 I don’t claim that these are the best Australian films, rather they are films that I like the best, that is, my favourites.
 If your taste is at all similar to mine, you may enjoy these films.
 If your taste is for action, violence or horror, you will obviously have other preferences.
 Of course, all such rankings are subjective, and everyone’s taste is different, so here is a rough guide to my criteria:

 - My taste guide: Movies are rated higher for beauty, intelligence, comedy and good dialogue; lower for violence or stupidity.
 Comedies, successful satires, small dramas and historical dramas are rated higher: action movies, stupid comedies and violent dramas (especially horror) are rated lower, even if well made.
 Unfortunately, over the years my tolerance for depressing movies has diminished, so a large number of otherwise excellent movies have been omitted due to the downbeat subjects.